defgsus/QShadertoy/README.md

 This is a Qt-based desktop application for downloading, managing and rendering programs from https://www.shadertoy.com

-It's under development and currently supports not all features.
+It's under development and currently supports a subset of the features.
 See details below...

 License: MIT